A bit of rhetoric can boost the impact of your research

 What changed?

 Rhetoric was gradually cut to make space for other fields.
-It is still being taught in some places in the US, usually under a pseudonym ("communication" or "writing"), but not in non-native English speaking countries, where it could help enormously.
+It is still taught in some places in the US, usually under a pseudonym ("communication" or "writing"), but it is not taught in non-native English speaking countries, where it could help enormously.

 Learning explicit communication techniques can lessen the burden on non-native English researchers who need more help writing in English because they have less experience to draw from and fewer good examples to follow.